adderthorn/CrossCompare/README.md

 * Not reliant on any libraries other than the LCL provide with Free Pascal/Lazarus
 * Basic customization abilities (Font, panel width, toolbar/status bar visibility)

-# How to Download
+# Downloading

+You can download CrossCompare from [the releases page](https://github.com/adderthorn/CrossCompare/releases).

-**NOTE:** Precompiled binaries are coming, for now you must compile from source.
-Don't worry, it's very easy!
+**NOTE:** Precompiled binaries are coming for more platforms.
+Please be patient!

-## Windows

-Tested on Windows 10, Windows 7, and Windows XP (32-bit).

 # How to Build from Source